Jbansal2/portfoliyo/README.md

 About Me

 Hello!
 I'm Jitendra Bansal, a passionate software developer enthusiastic about creating innovative solutions.
 I specialize in web development, particularly in building portfolio websites and dynamic digital blog platforms.
 My skills encompass a wide range of technologies, including HTML, CSS, JavaScript, React, MongoDB, MySQL, Node.js, Express.js, and more.
- Additionally, I enjoy exploring backend development by playing with REST APIs and have a strong foundation in programming languages such as Java and C++.
-I'm also well-versed in Data Structures and Algorithms.
+Additionally, I enjoy exploring backend development by playing with REST APIs and have a strong foundation in programming languages such as Java and C++.I'm also well-versed in Data Structures and Algorithms.

 Projects
 Here are some of the exciting projects I've worked on: